 This remission is given in respect of the youngest child/children.
 This is available for the youngest child in the school and Pre-Reception.
 It is not given in addition to any other award.

-Personnel who are eligible for the Boarding School Allowance are entitled to a 10% remission on tuition fees from the school and up to a maximum of a further 80% from the armed forces.
+Personnel who are eligible for the Boarding School Allowance are entitled to a 10% remission on fees from the school.

 Children of Officers of the Foreign Commonwealth Office may be eligible for a reduction in Boarding fees.

 Children of Methodist Ministers are entitled to a 10% Methodist Ministers Allowance.

 If you wish to withdraw your child from the School (other than at the normal leaving date in Year 13), you shall either give a term's notice to that effect or shall pay to the School a term's fees in lieu of notice.
 This means that if, for example, you wish to withdraw your child with effect from the start of the autumn term (ie, at the start of an academic year) then you would need to inform the Head, in writing, that you wish to withdraw your child on or before the first day of the preceding summer term (ie. the final term of the preceding academic year).